 Morning crowd around my hotel in Peshawar, Pakistan

-When I am at home now, recuperating, I asked myself … what do I remember the most about Peshawar?
+Now, sitting at home and finally recuperating, I ask myself: what do I remember most about Peshawar?

 My breakfast … roti